eggchop/Spending-Tracker_Solo-Project/README.md

 * JavaScript.
 At all.
 Don't even think about it.
 * Any pre-built CSS libraries, such as Bootstrap.
 * Authentication.
 Assume that the user already has secure access to the app.

-# Spending Tracker

-Build an app that allows a user to track their spending.

-#### Inspired by:

-Monzo, MoneyDashboard, lots of mobile/online banking apps

 ## MVP